-Green Giant provides customers with Commercial Tree & Shrub Care Programs based on sound Plant Health Care management best practices.
+Green Giant provides customers with Commercial Tree & Shrub Care Programs based on best practices of sound Plant Health Care management.
 Learn more about our commercial tree services by clicking on the services listed below.

 All of our programs are based on the principles of Integrated Pest Management (IPM) which is an environmentally friendly and effective approach to controlling damaging insects, diseases and invasive plants.
 For more information about IPM click here.